BytecodeAgency/Coding-Standards/README.md

 * If a :hover pseudo class is styled, style :focus the same for accessibility
 * Use [BEM](http://getbem.com/naming/) for naming CSS classes
 * Name classes descriptively
-* For font-sizes, use an exponential scale, preferably based on the Fibonacci number (1.618) [Click here to geek out](https://3.7designs.co/blog/2010/10/how-to-design-using-the-fibonacci-sequence/)
+* For font-sizes, use an exponential scale, preferably based on the Fibonacci number (1.618) [Click here to geek out](https://3.7designs.co/blog/2010/10/how-to-design-using-the-fibonacci-sequence/).
+There is also a Sass plugin available for modular scales like this.
+You can find the plugin [here](https://github.com/modularscale/modularscale-sass)
 * For colors, use hex values (not rgb or rgba), as short as possible, and in lowercase, for example: not `#FFFFFF` but `#fff`, and not `background-color: #fff` but `background: #fff`
 * A zero (0) should not have unit
 * Try to work with floats as little as possible, rather use flexbox or CSS grids